Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

 \subsection{Approximate projection for nuclear EDF}

-As we have seen in the last sections, the practical application of projection and configuration mixing methods for nuclear EDFs is quite successful.
-However, it is not only connected with conceptual problems, but also with extreme numerical efforts involved.
-Because of the large configuration spaces used in applications of universal density functional theory, it is even now extremely complicated to carry out a variation after projection of 3D angular momentum in heavy nuclei.
-Many of the applications are therefore restricted to light nuclei, where one has in principle also other methods such as configuration interaction calculations or coupled-cluster methods.
+As we discussed in {\Sec}~\ref{EDF:Applications}, practical applications of projection and configuration-mixing methods within nuclear-EDF approaches are quite successful.
+However, large configuration spaces make applications of the variation after three-dimensional angular-momentum projection in heavy nuclei quite difficult.
+Many of the applications are therefore restricted to light nuclei, where one has in principle also other methods such as configuration-interaction calculations or coupled-cluster methods.
 Methods based on the mean-field approximation are assumed to work better in heavy systems, where other methods cannot be applied.
-Because of these difficulties one has developed approximate methods, which are tailored for heavy systems.
-They are based on the fact, that the overlap functions between two different Slater determinants $|q\rangle$ and $|q'\rangle$ are sharply peaked at $q=q'$.
-For heavy systems, the Gaussian overlap approximation is well justified.
-It has been shown \cite{Haff1972_PRC7-951,Giraud1974_NPA233-373} that under these conditions one can derive a collective Hamiltonian in the variables $q$.
-It contains a potential energy $V(q)=\langle q|\hat{H}|q\rangle$, a kinetic term with microscopically derived inertia parameters and zero-point corrections (for details see \cite{Libert1999_PRC60-054301}).
-In the case of three dimensional angular momentum projection with the Euler angles one ends up with the Bohr-Hamiltonian for a rigid rotor in these variables \cite{Une1976_PTP55-498}, where angular momentum is automatically preserved.
-From the generator coordinate method ansatz for the parameters $\beta$ and $\gamma$ for quadrupole deformations one finds in this approximation the Bohr-Hamiltonian for collective $\beta$- and $\gamma$-vibrations.
-A similar collective Hamiltonian can also be derived from adiabatic time-dependent HF theory \cite{(Bar78b)}.
+Therefore, for heavy nuclei, approximate methods were developed for nuclear EDFs.
+They are based on the fact, that the overlap $\langle\Phi (q) |\Phi (q') \rangle$ and Hamiltonian $\langle\Phi (q)| \hat{H}\{\rho_{q, q'}\} |\Phi (q')\rangle$ kernels between two different HFB wave functions, cf.~{\Eq}~(\ref{kernel2}), are sharply peaked at $q=q'$.

+For heavy systems, the Gaussian Overlap Approximation \cite{ring2000} is well justified.
+It was shown \cite{Haff1972_PRC7-951,Giraud1974_NPA233-373} that under this approximation one can derive a collective Hamiltonian in collective variables $q$.
+It contains a potential energy $V(q)=\langle \Phi (q)| \hat{H}\{\rho_{q, q}\} |\Phi (q)\rangle$, a kinetic term with microscopically derived inertia parameters and zero-point corrections [for details see \citeasnoun{Libert1999_PRC60-054301}].
+In the case of three-dimensional angular-momentum projection, one ends up with the rigid-rotor Bohr Hamiltonian \cite{Une1976_PTP55-498}, where angular momentum is automatically preserved.
+For the generator-coordinate-method ansatz that includes quadrupole-deformation parameters $\beta$ and $\gamma$, one finds in this approximation the five-dimensional rotation-vibration Bohr Hamiltonian \cite{(Pro09)}.
+A similar collective Hamiltonian can also be derived within the adiabatic time-dependent HF theory \cite{(Bar78b)}.